wlai-lp/deno_lp_api/README.md

 - use `deno run -A hello.ts` to execute in deno

 # Test
-- setup vscode and deno, use deno extention
+- setup vscode and deno, use deno extension
 - create test classes in test folder
 - should see the click to run test for each Deno.test method